Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- Businesses with 1 or more employees generally need workers' compensation coverage in Connecticut, with sole proprietors and partners listed as exemptions in the state data.
+- Businesses with 1 or more employees generally need workers' compensation coverage in Connecticut, with sole proprietors and partners often exempt.

 - Commercial auto minimum liability in Connecticut is $25,000/$50,000/$25,000, which may matter if your trade operation uses vehicles for local pickups, deliveries, or dock runs.

-- Connecticut requires businesses to maintain proof of general liability coverage for most commercial leases, so tenant requirements may affect your policy selection and limits.
+- Most commercial leases in Connecticut require proof of general liability coverage, so tenant requirements may affect your policy selection and limits.

 - Import and export businesses should be prepared to show policy details when working with landlords, freight partners, or leaseholders in Connecticut distribution and logistics locations.